Silent Night, Deadly Night (film series): Silent Night, Deadly Night (1984)

+Silent Night, Deadly Night Part 2 (1987)

-In Part 2 (1987), Ricky, now 18 years old, has been incarcerated in an insane asylum for murdering his girlfriend and her ex-boyfriend, suffering from similar psychosis due to a traumatic upbringing.
+In Silent Night, Deadly Night Part 2 (1987), Ricky, now 18 years old, has been incarcerated in an insane asylum for murdering his girlfriend and her ex-boyfriend, suffering from similar psychosis due to a traumatic upbringing.
 The film utilizes flashbacks, integrating footage from the original film to build the narrative.
 While relaying his story to a psychiatrist, Ricky escapes from the asylum and murders a Salvation Army Santa Claus, stealing his costume.
 He seeks out the Mother Superior, now living in a private residence, to avenge Billy.
 He succeeds where Billy had failed years before and kills the Mother Superior in her own house.
 He is shot by the police, but survives his wounds.

+Silent Night, Deadly Night 3: Better Watch Out!
+(1989)

-Better Watch Out!
+Silent Night, Deadly Night 3: Better Watch Out!
 (1989) picks up six years later, after Ricky (Bill Moseley) has been in a coma from his wounds; a transparent dome has been affixed to his head so that repairs can be made to his skull.
 Laura, a clairvoyant blind woman, has been attempting to make contact with Ricky through experimental sessions with a doctor.
 On Christmas Eve, Ricky awakens from his coma and breaks out of the hospital.
 En route to visit her grandmother on Christmas Eve alongside her brother and his girlfriend, Laura feels that someone is following them.
 They arrive at their grandmother's house, but find it empty.
 Laura has visions from her dead grandmother, who has been murdered by Ricky, and the three are ambushed by him.
 Police eventually arrive, finding Laura to be the only survivor, aside from an unnamed second victim.

+Silent Night, Deadly Night 4: Initiation (1990)

-Initiation (1990) deviates from the "killer Santa" plot and the slasher film genre, following a Los Angeles journalist, Kim Levitt (Neith Hunter) who finds herself enmeshed with a witch cult who worship Lilith.
+Silent Night, Deadly Night 4: Initiation (1990) deviates from the "killer Santa" plot and the slasher film genre, following a Los Angeles journalist, Kim Levitt (Neith Hunter) who finds herself enmeshed with a witch cult who worship Lilith.
 Fima (Maud Adams), a bookstore owner, is the leader of the cult, who plans to draw Kim in and initiate her with a ritual sacrifice on Christmas Eve with the help of Ricky (Clint Howard), a transient who works as her henchman.
 However, during the attempted sacrifice, Kim murders Fima.

+Silent Night, Deadly Night 5: The Toy Maker (1991)

-The Toy Maker (1991) also follows an unrelated plot but goes back to the series' slasher genre, in which a young boy named Derek meets a mysterious toy store owner, Joe Petto (Mickey Rooney) whose toys are designed to kill.
+Silent Night, Deadly Night 5: The Toy Maker (1991) also follows an unrelated plot but goes back to the series' slasher genre, in which a young boy named Derek meets a mysterious toy store owner, Joe Petto (Mickey Rooney) whose toys are designed to kill.
 Sarah, Derek's mother, manages to kill Joe's son, Pino, who is revealed to actually be an animatronic toy himself.
-Kim and Ricky make cameo appearances in the film.
+Kim make a cameo appearance in the film.